 The underpinning of the philosophy stems from the work of educational and nursing theories such as adult cognitive learning theories and Benner's Theory of Novice to Expert to accomplish the goals outlined in each program's SLOs.
 Cognitive learning theory refers to an active, goal- oriented, meaningful learning environment.
 As current content is taught it relates to, and builds on, the learner's prior knowledge base.
 Learning builds, moving from simple concepts and thinking to higher order thinking when applied to more complex patient situations.
-The Adult learning theory used include the adult as a self-directed, actively engaged, problem- centered learner who needs and wants useful information that is readily adaptable to the learning situation.
+The Adult learning theory addresses the characteristics of the students in the nursing program.
+Aspects of adult learning theory used include the adult as a self-directed, actively engaged, problem- centered learner who needs and wants useful information that is readily adaptable to the learning situation.
 Faculty understand novice learners are rule-driven.
 Students are challenged to apply all the cognitive thinking skills that make up the concept of clinical judgment.
 As they progress through the program and enter the stage of Advance Beginner, they can apply higher order thinking in complex patient situations.
 Application of Benner's theory is helpful when teaching clinical judgment.
 The Faculty believe that the use of a concept-based curriculum provides the learning environment and tools to support this active engagement in life-long learning.